atlassian/github-for-jira/SUPPORT.md

 1. Click **Uninstall** from the Manage Apps page of your Jira settings.
 2. Visit the Atlassian Marketplace and install the [GitHub for Jira app](https://marketplace.atlassian.com/apps/1219592/github-for-jira?hosting=cloud&tab=overview).

-Still having trouble?
-Look up your problem in [Issues](https://github.com/atlassian/github-for-jira/issues) or [Create a new Issue](https://github.com/atlassian/github-for-jira/issues/new) if it doesn't already exist.

 ## Sync status not reaching complete